 A Word about Where You Get Your Preventative Medication

-This may surprise pet lovers, but there is a significant amount of counterfeit product for sale online.
+This may surprise pet lovers, but there is a significant amount of counterfeit products for sale online.
 There is also a large black market for diverted product that has unknown origins and is stored in unknown conditions.

-We care about your pets’ safety, and want them to have high quality, effective medicine.
-That’s why we only sell products we trust, and only purchase them from suppliers we trust.
+We care about your pets’ safety and want them to have high-quality, effective medicine.
+That’s why we only sell products we trust and only purchase them from suppliers we trust.

 We all know we can’t believe everything we see on TV—and that includes commercials saying you’ll pay more for pet medications at the vets.
 We understand that cost can be an issue and work with manufacturers to offer you deals you can’t get anywhere else.
 Whether you purchase from our online store (with optional auto shipping) or in the office, we keep our prices very competitive!

-Finally, we never recommend using cheap, over the counter topical products on your cats.
+Finally, we never recommend using cheap, over-the-counter topical products on your cats.
 They can be toxic, and may actually make a cat sick enough for an expensive emergency room visit.

 As always, talk with us if you have any questions.